ManohisoaVicky/Project3/README.md

 ### Component Reusability
 The CreateBlogPage and EditBlogPage look very similar.
 They have the same inputs and styling.
 At the moment, my code is a bit repetitive, so to make it DRY I would have to create custom inputs to use both in the create and edit page.

+### Delete Images
+When we deployed our app, we noticed that the delete blog functionality was not deleting the image on Cloudinary.
+To fix this issue, a change would be necessary in the blog model, more specifically on the image field.